| Description:

 General Chairman UTU C&T

-"CONDUCTOR-ONLY" CREW CONSIST AGREEMENT
+"CONDUCTOR-ONLY" CREW CONSIST AGREEMENTINTERPRETIVE QUESTIONS AND ANSWERS

-Q-l: If a crew is required to "reblock" the train's consist of cars at an
+ARTICLE I - CREW CONSIST - PART 2b: Q-l: If a crew is required to "reblock" the train's consist of cars at anintermediate point, will such move(s) be considered as individual work

 events?

-A-I: Yes, setting out a block of cars from the employe's own train and then
+A-I: Yes, setting out a block of cars from the employe's own train and thenpicking up those cars for repositioning will be considered as two (2)

 work events.

-Q-2: Once an assignment has initiated service in "Conductor-only" or
+Q-2: Once an assignment has initiated service in "Conductor-only" or"Foreman-only" operations, can additional employes be called to assist

 the assignment (Utility Brakemen, herders, Switchtenders, Extra